opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 # Rolling Upgrade - Lab

-This lab will walk You can follow these steps on your own compatible host to recreate the same cluster state the OpenSearch Project used for testing [rolling upgrades]({{site.url}}{{site.baseurl}}/install-and-configure/upgrade-opensearch/rolling-upgrade/).
+You can follow these steps on your own compatible host to recreate the same cluster state the OpenSearch Project used for testing [rolling upgrades]({{site.url}}{{site.baseurl}}/install-and-configure/upgrade-opensearch/rolling-upgrade/).

 The steps used in this lab were validated on an [Amazon Elastic Compute Cloud (Amazon EC2)](https://aws.amazon.com/ec2/) `t2.large` instance using [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) kernel version `Linux 5.10.162-141.675.amzn2.x86_64` and [Docker](https://www.docker.com/) version `20.10.17, build 100c701`.
 The instance was provisioned with an attached 20 GiB gp2 [Amazon Elastic Block Store (EBS)](https://aws.amazon.com/ebs/) root volume.